DataDog/documentation/content/en/security/cspm/findings_api.md

 The response includes a finding object that contains the following:

-- The finding ID that can be used to fetch the full finding details
+- Core attributes, including status, evaluation, high-level resource details, muted state, and rule details.
-- Core attributes, like status, evaluation, high level resource details, muted state, rule details
+- `evaluation_changed_at` and `resource_discovery_date` time stamps.
-- Timestamps like evaluation_changed_at and resource_discovery_date
+- An array of associated tags.
-- An array of all associated tags
+- Rule message details (description and remediation guidelines).

-When fetching an individual finding, you will get the above, along with the rule message (description, remediation guidelines) along with the full resource configuration.
+- The full resource configuration.

 #### Sample response 200 OK